avilapa/blog/content/post/custom-engine-pbr.md

 ## Background

 <p align="justify">
 <b>Physically Based Rendering</b> is not a technique, but a collection of graphics techniques aiming to achieve results as close as possible to the <b>physical world</b>.
 This means that these techniques are highly based on real world physics light behaviour formulas.
-However, in order for this techiniques to be plausible to be rendered in real-time, some approximations need to be made (that is where the "based" in PBR comes from!).
+However, in order for these techiniques to be plausible to be rendered in real-time, some approximations need to be made (that is where the "based" in PBR comes from!).
 </p>

 <p align="justify">